Telenav/smithy/README.md

 1. The Maven plugin runs, because it is configured to in the `pom.xml` file of a project.
 The actual Smithy generation code does not care about Maven - but the `smithy-generators` project itself does not actually contain any code generators - it just defines an API for plugging in generators for specific languages and phases, and looks them up on the classpath via [the Java Extension Mechanism](https://docs.oracle.com/javase/tutorial/ext/) - aka the JDK's `ServiceLoader`.
 And plugins may look for configuration that applies to them, which the Maven plugin allows us to configure in the `pom.xml`.
 So the actual generators to run are specified as `<dependencies>` of *the plugin* (not the project!) - that determines what's on the classpath when generation runs.
 What actually happens is

-  a.
-The plugin creates a `SmithyGenerationSettings` from the `<configuration>` section for it in the `pom.xml`.
+   1. The plugin creates a `SmithyGenerationSettings` from the `<configuration>` section for it in the `pom.xml`.
       The configuration tells it things like what languages and generation targets (e.g. "server" or "model") are being generated - and in particular, the configuration tells the generation engine *where to output* files for different combinations of language generation target (i.e. your server files go in a *server* project; your data modeling sources go in a *model* project that is a shared library used by both your server and your generated client SDK - it is common for different targets to have different destinations in projects that depend on each other.

-  b.
-It finds the `.smithy` files in the folder(s) it was configured to generate from, and filters
-     them based on the Smithy *namespaces* (like Java packages) it was configured to generate code for, and calls Amazon's Smithy parser to create `Model`s for them (sort of a universe of defined types).
+   2. It finds the `.smithy` files in the folder(s) it was configured to generate from, and filters them based on the Smithy *namespaces* (like Java packages) it was configured to generate code for, and calls Amazon's Smithy parser to create `Model`s for them (sort of a universe of defined types).

-  c.
-It creates a `SmithyGenerationSession` for running code generators
+   3. It creates a `SmithyGenerationSession` for running code generators

-  d.
-The session looks up all of the `SmithyGenerator` instances registered on the classpath,
-     and filters them to ones that say they support at least one of the set of languages being generated
+   4. The session looks up all of the `SmithyGenerator` instances registered on the classpath, and filters them to ones that say they support at least one of the set of languages being generated

-  e.
-The session creates a `SmithyGenerationContext` to pass to the generators - which provides
-     access to the session and settings, and *provides a way for code generators to communicate with each other* (for example, the typescript plugin may register "markup" files, and any server generation project can pick them up and use them somehow - and it is also the way that, by default, generated Java code gets configured to use `InvalidInputException` for constraint violation exceptions).
+   5. The session creates a `SmithyGenerationContext` to pass to the generators - which provides access to the session and settings, and *provides a way for code generators to communicate with each other* (for example, the typescript plugin may register "markup" files, and any server generation project can pick them up and use them somehow - and it is also the way that, by default, generated Java code gets configured to use `InvalidInputException` for constraint violation exceptions).

-  f.
-It iterates, nested, each *language*, each *generation-target* and each `SmithyGenerator`,
-     and if the `SmithyGenerator`, calls its `prepare` method (which allows it to register anything other plugins might look for in the `SmithyGenerationContext` before any generation code is run.
+   6. It iterates, nested, each *language*, each *generation-target* and each `SmithyGenerator`, and if the `SmithyGenerator`, calls its `prepare` method (which allows it to register anything other plugins might look for in the `SmithyGenerationContext` before any generation code is run.

-  g.
-It iterates, nested, each *language*, each *generation-target* and each `SmithyGenerator`,
-     and if the `SmithyGenerator` says it wants to generate code for that combination, then it iterates all `Shape`s in the Smithy `Model` and calls each generator's `Collection<? extends ModelElementGenerator> generatorsFor(Shape shape, Model model, Path destSourceRoot, GenerationTarget targets, LanguageWithVersion language, SmithyGenerationSettings settings, SmithyGenerationLogger logger)`, which will examine the `Shape`, instantiate zero or more appropriate `ModelElementGenerator`s which will be used to generate some code for that `Shape` and return them all in a collection.
+   7. It iterates, nested, each *language*, each *generation-target* and each `SmithyGenerator`, and if the `SmithyGenerator` says it wants to generate code for that combination, then it iterates all `Shape`s in the Smithy `Model` and calls each generator's `Collection<? extends ModelElementGenerator> generatorsFor(Shape shape, Model model, Path destSourceRoot, GenerationTarget targets, LanguageWithVersion language, SmithyGenerationSettings settings, SmithyGenerationLogger logger)`, which will examine the `Shape`, instantiate zero or more appropriate `ModelElementGenerator`s which will be used to generate some code for that `Shape` and return them all in a collection.
 Typically `ModelElementGenerator`s are specialized to handle a specific `ShapeType` - which might be numbers, strings, booleans, complex structures, or services or operations - so a generation plugin involves writing a code generator for each type of shape a Smithy model can contain (or at least the subset you immediately care about).

-  h.
-It runs each generator's
+   8. It runs each generator's
       `Collection<? extends GeneratedCode> generate(SmithyGenerationContext ctx, SmithyGenerationLogger log)` method, collecting any `GeneratedCode` objects (which typically represents a file that can be written to a specific place on disk).
 Note that nothing has been written to disk yet - if any code generator throws an exception, we do not want to produce partial output - generation should either succeed, or fail before anything has changed.

-  i.
-Once all relevant generators have been run for all models, the session runs all of the `GeneratedCode`
-     instances, actually writing files to disk.
+   9. Once all relevant generators have been run for all models, the session runs all of the `GeneratedCode` instances, actually writing files to disk.

-  j.
-The session runs any `PostGenerateTask`s that were registered by `ModelElementGenerators` - these
-     are code that needs to run only after all generated code has been committed to disk - for example, the `smithy-openapi-wrapper` plugin generates Swagger documentation to disk, which server generation plugins such as `smithy-vertx-server-generator` register a `PostGenerationTask` which looks in the `SmithyGenerationContext` it's running in to see if any (generated) files have been registered into a category called "markup", and if so, creates a zip file from them and generates some code for the server to unpack those files to `$TMPDIR` and serve them.
+   10. The session runs any `PostGenerateTask`s that were registered by `ModelElementGenerators` - these are code that needs to run only after all generated code has been committed to disk - for example, the `smithy-openapi-wrapper` plugin generates Swagger documentation to disk, which server generation plugins such as `smithy-vertx-server-generator` register a `PostGenerationTask` which looks in the `SmithyGenerationContext` it's running in to see if any (generated) files have been registered into a category called "markup", and if so, creates a zip file from them and generates some code for the server to unpack those files to `$TMPDIR` and serve them.
 2. One `SmithyGenerator` is called for a language and generation task it has acknowledged it supports.
    For this case, let's say pick a simple, but not-too-simple type - our `Shape` is a `TimestampShape` named "Created" in the model, the language is Java, the generation target is "model", and the destination is `target/generated-sources/smithy`